 Investigations and assessment

-- FBC: acute anaemia will cause syncope, but patients adapt in cases of chronic anaemia.
+- FBC if anaemia or bleeding is suspected (acute anaemia will cause syncope but patients adapt in cases of chronic anaemia).

 It is essential to assess the risk of major cardiovascular events or sudden cardiac death.
 The indications for urgent hospital assessment include: